OMaciasd/tu_latam-challenge/README.md

 - **Data Format**: It is assumed that the input data follows the format specified in the challenge statement.
 Any variations in format may require additional adjustments.

-- **Execution Environment**: The development was done under the assumption that the execution environment has Python [3.12.4] and the necessary libraries installed.
+- **Execution Environment**: The development was done under the assumption that the execution environment has Python **[3.12.4]** and the necessary libraries installed.
 Specific details about the environment are outlined below.

-- **Dependencies**: The project depends on certain libraries specified in the `requirements.txt` file.
+- **Dependencies**: The project depends on certain libraries specified in the **`requirements.txt`** file.
 It is assumed that these libraries are available in the specified versions.

+## 📤 Evidence of the Request

+- To demonstrate that the POST request to the endpoint was successfully made, a Python script **`api.py`** was executed to send the specified data.
+Below is the output from the request:

+![alt text][json]

+- This snapshot demonstrates how to send a POST request to the endpoint and verify the response.
+The response confirms that the request was received and processed successfully.

-### 🖥️Run the Code
+## 🖥️Run the Code

 ``` python
 python src/main.py